 About the CFEV Program

-The CFEV program completed a statewide audit and conservation evaluation of Tasmania's freshwater-dependent ecosystems, which used existing environmental data to identify where aquatic values exist and their overall priority for conservation management.
-These two exercises form integral parts of the CFEV assessment framework (see below).
+The CFEV program completed a statewide audit and conservation evaluation of Tasmania's freshwater-dependent ecosystems, which used existing environmental data and expert knowledge to identify where aquatic values exist and their overall priority for conservation management.
+These two exercises formed integral parts of the CFEV assessment framework (see below).

-The scope of the audit included an assessment of rivers (including riparian vegetation), wetlands, lakes and waterbodies, saltmarshes, estuaries, karst systems and groundwater-dependent ecosystem values.
-Each ecosystem is considered separately and no attempt has been made to compare between them (i.e. to compare rivers with wetlands, or estuaries with lakes).
+The audit included an assessment of rivers (including riparian vegetation), wetlands, lakes and waterbodies, saltmarshes, estuaries, karst systems and groundwater-dependent ecosystem values.

-The results of the CFEV assessment are housed in the CFEV database.
-A comprehensive technical report , detailing the adopted methodology of the assessment framework, data limitations and results is available and supports the CFEV database.
+The results of the CFEV assessment are held in the CFEV database.
+A comprehensive technical report, detailing the assessment framework, data limitations and results, is available and supports the CFEV database.

 The CFEV assessment framework

 The CFEV assessment framework (shown as a flowchart below) is driven by three main components (Naturalness (N), Representativeness (R) and Distinctiveness (D)), and consisted of two key steps – the statewide audit and conservation evaluation.
-Every river section, wetlands, waterbody, saltmarsh, estuary and karst system in the state was 'put through' the framework in the following way to be assigned a Representative Conservation Value (RCV), Integrated Conservation Value (ICV) or Conservation Management Priority (CMP) ranking.
+Every river section, wetland, waterbody, saltmarsh, estuary and karst system in the state was assessed using the framework to assign Representative Conservation Value (RCV), Integrated Conservation Value (ICV) and/or Conservation Management Priority (CMP) rankings.

-More details on what variables were used for each ecosystem theme can be found in the CFEV assessment framework summary, available here.
+More details on what variables were used for each ecosystem theme can be found in the CFEV assessment framework summary, available on the CFEV Resources web page.

 Contact